Tickets can be purchased at the ticket office of the monumental complex or online.

-Starting from July the 12th, the pre-sale charge of € 1 is reintroduced for full and reduced tickets; the other types of ticket (including the reduced group and the combo ticket) remain excluded from the presale charge until 30th September.
+Starting from July the 12th, the pre-sale charge of € 1 is reintroduced for full and reduced single tickets; the other types of ticket (including the reduced group) remain excluded from the presale charge.

 Visitors with impaired movement or in a wheelchair can access the basilica and the cloister via a ramp and a raised platform.
 The ramp is situated on the north side of the basilica in Largo Bargellini, while the platform is situated at the cloister exit giving onto Piazza Santa Croce.
 Please note that admission for visitors with disabilities and their carers is free of charge and enjoys priority, with no need to book.
 Guide-dogs used by visitors with impaired sight or hearing and holding the appropriate certification are welcome.